KrushnaBaravkar/IITISoC-25-AIML-7-Script-Slideshow-Generator/README.md

 - 📜 Generate scripts based on topic, audience, tone
 - 🧠 Powered by Hugging Face Transformers
 - 🖼 Converts content to PowerPoint slides
-- 🎛 Interactive UI with Streamlit
+- 🎛 Interactive UI with Streamlit.

 ## Demo
 _Add screenshots or a short GIF/video here_